BorgwardtLab/esm3_on_raven/README.md

 ## Installation guide

-This short guide covers environment creation, dependency installation, and model‑weight access for running **ESM‑3 small** on the MPCDF Raven GPUs.
+This short guide covers environment creation, dependency installation, and model-weight access for running **ESM-3 small** on the MPCDF Raven GPUs.
 The repository provides code for generating embeddings in a distributed way for protein sequences saved across multiple shards.

 ---